dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 This method must be called before the user account’s AAD tokens are deleted.
 The SDK needs the user’s app token to make specific requests to the Intune MAM Service on behalf of the user.

-If the app will delete the user’s work or school related data on its own, then the `doWipe` flag can be set to `false`.
+If the app will delete the user’s work or school related data on its own, then the `doWipe` flag can be set to false.
 Otherwise, the app can have the SDK initiate a selective wipe, which will result in a call to the app's selective wipe delegate).

 ```
 [[IntuneMAMEnrollmentManager instance] deRegisterAndUnenrollAccount:@”user@foo.com” withWipe:YES];